Agrigento Sicily, Italy Travel Guide

 Attend local "sagre" (food festivals) throughout the year, especially in autumn, to sample specific agricultural products and experience community traditions.

 Sicilian cuisine reflects centuries of diverse cultural influences.
-Embrace the opportunity to taste fresh, seasonal ingredients direct from land and sea.
+Embrace the opportunity to try fresh, seasonal ingredients from the source land and sea.